MuxammilSidd/FAST-KHI-Semester-3/README.md

 # FAST-KHI-Semester-3

 Welcome FASTians!
-Here you can find relevant material for your first semester (BSCS) at FAST NUCES Karachi.
+Here you can find relevant material for your third semester (BSCS) at FAST NUCES Karachi.
 For any queries/improvement feel free to contact me on k232001@nu.edu.pk

 ### 🔗 Links to other semester repositories
 - [1st Semester KHI](https://github.com/MuxammilSidd/FAST-KHI-Semester-1)